Looking for a Shenandoah swimming hole that’s close to Washington DC? Well, look no further because this is it!

-Directions to the Secret Waterfall in Shenandoah National Park Via Thompson Hollow
+Directions to the Secret Shenandoah Swimming Hole Via Thompson Hollow

 While doing research on hiking Overall Run Falls, I came across a bunch of pictures showing these beautiful waterfalls in Shenandoah National Park.

-These beautiful waterfalls and swimming holes are only about 1 mile out from the Thompson Hollow trailhead (this is the reason we chose to enter Shenandoah via Thompson Hollow vs. Matthew’s Arm).
+This beautiful Shenandoah swimming hole and waterfall are only about 1 mile out from the Thompson Hollow trailhead (this is the reason we chose to enter Shenandoah via Thompson Hollow vs. Matthew’s Arm).